ros-mobile-robots/diffbot/README.md

 Contributions to these tasks are welcome, see also the [contribution section](./README.md#contributions) below.

+### Drivers and Odometry

+- Add `diffbot_driver` package for ultrasonic ranger, imu and motor driver node code.
+- Make use of the imu odometry data to improve the encoder odometry using [`robot_pose_ekf`](http://wiki.ros.org/robot_pose_ekf).

 ### Navigation

-- Test different global and local planners
+- Test different global and local planners and add documentation
 - Add `diffbot_mbf` package using [`move_base_flex`](http://wiki.ros.org/move_base_flex) (improved version of [`move_base`](http://wiki.ros.org/move_base).

 ### Perception